schwa1997/flydata/Queries/Sparql_project.md

 | Alaska               | 144                | 1,178,370        | 8,183              |

 ## Explanation

-The top 3 states are the ones with the most airports and the most people per airport.
-The bottom 3 states are the ones with the least airports and the least people per airport.

 There's a massive disparity between the most and least dense states in terms of airport service Urban areas (DC, NY) show high population pressure on airport infrastructure Rural/remote states (Alaska) show extensive airport networks serving smaller populations